Without an SEO strategy, you won’t know where you’re headed.

 The first step in most content marketing campaigns is to start by defining your target audience.
 Understanding your target audience can help you better understand and solve their problems.

 You may have a customer avatar already, but a successful content strategy needs more than that.
 You would need to understand how your audience searches online.

-With personas, you are more likely to create the type of content content that revolves around what your audience wants (which is usually different from what YOU think they want.).
+With personas, you are more likely to create the type of content that revolves around what your audience wants (which is usually different from what YOU think they want.).

 So defining your audience will help you find what keywords you want to rank for and craft content that speaks to your audience.

-Here’s an example on how we put together our customer avatar:
+Here’s an example of how we put together our customer avatar:

 Here are some questions to know your audience better: